BS/MS in Applied Human Perception and Performance

 Required Undergraduate Courses

-These courses are required for the M.S. in Applied Human Perception and Performance degree.
-Many of the courses also will complete Core Curriculum requirments or requirements for the B.S. in Psychology.
+These courses are required for the MS in Applied Human Perception and Performance degree.
+Many of the courses also will complete Core Curriculum requirements or requirements for the BS in Psychology.

 - PSYC 240.
 Psychology and Biology of Perception

 - PSYC 250.
 Cognition

 PSYC 316.
 Laboratory in Sensation and Perception